 Following complaints about poor digital TV reception, OFCOM carried out a study of DTV reception, focusing on specific individuals and areas identified by DorBAG as having particularly poor reception.
 Their report (dri2010) highlighted the need to make sure aerials were in good condition and correctly installed, but identified no systematic transmission problems.

-In 2005, in the very early days of DorBAG (originally South West Dorset Broadcasting Action Group (SwedBAG)), a survey was carried out, supported by local West Dorset Town Councils.
+In 2005, in the very early days of the DBG (formerly the Dorset Broadcasting Action Group (DorBAG) and originally South West Dorset Broadcasting Action Group (SwedBAG)), a survey was carried out, supported by local West Dorset Town Councils.
 The BBC asked if they could help design the questionnaire which proved to be very helpful.
 10,000 forms were distributed and almost 4,000 were returned!
 The results demonstrated the need for a county-wide local radio station – in fact 95% demanded BBC Local Radio for Dorset!
 The survey results are summarised in this report (swedbag 2).